zchrissirhcz/cmake_tools/README.md

 ## asan.cmake

-Enable Address Sanitizer globally in your CMake-based project, by download [asan.cmake](asan.cmake) and only add one line:
+Enable Address Sanitizer globally in your CMake-based project, by download [asan.cmake](asan.cmake) and only add one line in CMakeLists.txt
 ```cmake
 include(asan.cmake)
 ```